Battle of La Roche-l'Abeille: Background

-The battle
+Battle

 The Protestant army surprised the royal troops, and this gave them the initial advantage.
 The colonel-general of the royal infantry, Philippe Strozzi, was however able to temporarily save the situation, before an attack by Coligny – threatening to encircle the army – forced the royal troops to retreat before the Protestants.

 Aftermath

 Coligny's victory was far from being decisive, but it allowed him to open a route toward the Périgord region.
 The Protestant army took few prisoners, the most famous being the colonel-general Philippe Strozzi.

 In the days that followed, the Protestant army massacred hundreds of people throughout the Limousin and Périgord regions, including 500 infantry men at La Roche-l'Abeille and 250 peasants at La Chapelle-Faucher, as retribution for the death of Condé and Paulon de Mauvans.

 In autumn the same year, the Battle of Moncontour (30 October 1569) would see the Huguenots defeated and Catholic forces participating in similar massacres against the defeated.